jenkins-x/jx-docs/content/en/docs/v3/getting-started/on-premise.md

 ## On Premise Kubernetes

-If you are using kubernetes we highly recommend you use one of the managed cloud providers like [Amazon](eks) or [Google](gke) as this comes with lots of additional features like:
+If you are using kubernetes we highly recommend you use one of the managed cloud providers like [Amazon](/docs/v3/getting-started/eks/) or [Google](/docs/v3/getting-started/gke/) as this comes with lots of additional features like:

 * container registries and bucket storage
 * IAM and workload identity (e.g. so kubernetes Service Accounts can be assigned roles to be able to read/write to certain buckets or container registries)

 However sometimes you need to run kubernetes on your premise.
-Longer term we hope the cloud providers can run their managed kubenretes and associated infrastructure on your premise too so you get to reuse the same storage + IAM anywhere.
+Longer term we hope the cloud providers can run their managed kubernetes and associated infrastructure on your premise too so you get to reuse the same storage + IAM anywhere.
 But until then, this guide is intended to get you started installing Jenkins X on a vanilla kubernetes cluster on premise.

 ### Prerequisites

-The following are the prerequisites of your on premise kubernetes cluster:
+The following are the prerequisites of your on-premise kubernetes cluster:

 #### kubectl access